Medically reviewed by Drugs.com. Last updated on Apr 30, 2021.

 Remember that eating disorders affect the whole family, and you need to take care of yourself, too.
-If you feel that you aren't coping well with your teen's illness, you might benefit from professional counseling.
-Or ask your child's doctor about support groups for parents of children with eating disorders.
+If you feel that you aren't coping well with your teen's bulimia, you might benefit from professional counseling.
+Or ask your child's primary care provider about support groups for parents of children with eating disorders.

 Preparing for an appointment

 Here's some information to help you get ready for your appointment, and what to expect from your health care team.
 Ask a family member or friend to go with you, if possible, to help you remember key points and give a fuller picture of the situation.

 Before your appointment, make a list of: